 Where to Start when Starting a Business

-This is the fourth and final post in a series of 4 blogs centered on creating a business you love.
-First, we looked at Understanding the 5 Stages of Business, then we dove into why Less is More of Marketing when you’re starting out, and from there we covered the importance of Choosing the Right Business Model for You.
+Where to start when starting a business is the fourth and final post in a series of 4 blogs centred on creating a business you love.
+First, we looked at Understanding the 5 Stages of Business, then we took a dive into the Less is More of Marketing when you’re starting out, and from there we covered the importance of Choosing the Right Business Model for YOU.

 Hopefully by now you’ve had some valuable insights that are helping you to see that your business could be so much easier than you’ve been making it so far.